 Coronavirus: dermatology service update

-Due to increased demand on the hospital due to the coronavirus (COVID-19) pandemic we are having to make significant changes to our services.
-If we have to change your appointment we will inform you to keep you updated with any changes either by telephone, text or letter confirmation.
+Due to increased demand on the hospital because of the coronavirus (COVID-19) pandemic we are having to make significant changes to our services.
+Unfortunately, after clinical review, some appointments have been postponed or cancelled.
+If we have to change your appointment we will contact you by telephone, text or letter.

 If we cancel your appointment you will remain on our waiting list and we will contact you in due course.
 Some patients may be discharged back to their GP and we will write to you if this is the case.
 For queries relating to:

-If you are unable to use email or your query is urgent, please call the following number 0207 188 8884.
-Our phone lines are very busy and there may be a wait for your call to be answered.
+If you have a query about your follow up appointment, please email firstname.lastname@example.org.
+If you are unable to use email or your query is urgent, please call 020 7188 8884.
+Our phone lines are busy and there may be a wait for your call to be answered.

 If you are an existing patient who has previously been seen in our service and need advice from the clinical team please see below for the appropriate option: